Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Background and preliminaries

+The community behind these software packages developed numerous mangling rules sets that have been made public.
+Such sets have a heterogeneous size and can range between tens to thousands of entries.
+Mangling rules can be either manually crafted by human experts and optimized through public competitions \cite{crackme} or produced via simple automatic procedures \cite{auto_mr}.
+Here, it is important to note that public rules-sets are often sub-optimal when compared to highly-tuned, private sets harnessed by experts~\cite{reasoning}.

 Despite their simplicity, mangling rules attacks represent a substantial threat in offline password guessing.
-Mangling rules are extremely fast and inherently parallel; they are naturally suited for both parallel hardware (\ie GPUs) and distributed setups, making them one of the few guessing approaches suitable for large-scale attacks (\eg botnets).\\ Furthermore, real-world attackers update their guessing strategy dynamically during the attack~\cite{measuring}.
+Mangling rules are swift and inherently parallel; they are naturally suited for both parallel hardware (\ie GPUs) and distributed setups, making them one of the few guessing approaches suitable for large-scale attacks (\eg botnets).

+Furthermore, real-world attackers update their guessing strategy dynamically during the attack~\cite{measuring}.
 Basing on prior knowledge and the initially matched passwords, they tune their guesses generation process to describe their target set of passwords better and eventually recover more of them.
 To this end, professionals prefer extremely flexible tools that allow for fast and complete customization.
-While \sota probabilistic models fail at that, mangling rules make any form of customization feasible as well as natural.
+While \sota probabilistic models fail at that, dictionary attacks make any form of customization feasible as well as natural.